Aller au contenu

 Weaknesses:

-• Less favorable value for money (partly paying for the brand name)
+• Less favourable value (you’re partly paying for the name)

-• Less style innovation compared to brands like Izac
+• Less style innovation than brands like Izac

 5. Zara

-Zara offers budget-friendly suits that follow current trends, ideal for a first suit or occasional wear.
+Zara offers budget-friendly suits that follow current trends.
+Good for a first suit or occasional wear.

 Strengths: